OpenSpace/openspace.github.io/docs/builders/globebrowsing/build-local-dem-patches.md

 Let's now focus on a specific HiRISE DTM patch and all the steps needed to get it to work within OpenSpace.
 The patch we are focusing on covers a small part of the South-West Candor Chasma and can be found on this link: http://www.uahirise.org/dtm/dtm.php?ID=PSP_001918_1735.
 Information about the HiRISE DTMs and what the file names mean can be found here: http://www.uahirise.org/dtm/about.php.

-First we download the **heightmap DTEEC_001918_1735_001984_1735_U01.IMG** together with one of the corresponding texture maps, for example **PSP_001918_1735_RED_A_01_ORTHO.JP2**.
+First, we download the **heightmap DTEEC_001918_1735_001984_1735_U01.IMG** together with one of the corresponding texture maps, for example **PSP_001918_1735_RED_A_01_ORTHO.JP2**.
 These are provided under "DTM & ORTHOIMAGES" and have a resolution of 0.25 cm per pixel.
 Both the left observation and the right observation of the stereo pair are provided, both with high (0.25 cm) resolution and low(er) (1 m) resolution.
 The file size of the 1 m resolution image will of course be smaller.

 ### Fix Incorrect Metadata (applies only to HiRISE DTMs)
 Unfortunately, many of the HiRISE DTMs downloaded from the site provided above have some errors in their metadata which essentially defines the longlat position and size of the patch on a globe.
-To see this problem, run the command `gdalinfo` on both the heightmap (IMG) and the texture (JP2).
+To see this problem, run the command `gdalinfo` on both the height map (IMG) and the texture (JP2).
 When looking at the output we can see that there is a slight miss match in the corner coordinates of each patch.
 If there is no miss match, this step is unnecessary.

     > gdalinfo DTEEC_001918_1735_001984_1735_U01.IMG
     ...
     Corner Coordinates:
     Upper Left  (   -3094.483, -378027.655) ( 76d58'56.67"W,  6d22'40.21"S)